Wanaiysha/Changing-nuclear-network-rate/Readme.md

 ../NPDATA/an_lo12.dat !
 Longland et al., 2012
 ../NPDATA/ne22a_mw15.dat !
 Talwar et al., 2015
 ```
+- CHANGING THE KADONIS REACTION RATES

+Refer to Kadonis.F90 and one could updates the Kadonis table/data as needed.
+Some reactions have more than one database and only the latter one will be adopted in the calculation.
+Be carefull with the number of rows with the new table/data implementation.

 - CUSTOM AD-HOC CHANGES
 This section in vital.F90 is implemented in order to allow for quick ad-hoc rates
 to be applied to the code, not a permanent additions or compilations.